A Mother’s Love in the Absence of Reciprocity

 Dr J

-12/30/20256 min read
+12/30/20255 min read

 The Pain of Loving Without Being Chosen

-One of the most painful truths a mother can face is this: You can love fully and still not be received.
+One of the most painful truths a mother may face is this:

 This type of loss is uniquely painful because:

-· The child is alive, yet unreachable
+The child is alive, yet unreachable

-· The child is not brave enough to let go fully
+The child does not fully let go

 When Brief Messages Hurt More Than Silence